gradle/gradle/design-docs/dependency-management.md

 ### Open issues

 * If the files defined by a ivy-specific scheme are not available, should we then use the maven convention to look for artifacts?
+For backward compatibililty we could either:
-  Or, for backward-compatibility should we first use the maven scheme, trying the ivy-specific scheme if not found?
+    * Try the maven scheme, trying the ivy-specific scheme if not found?
+    * Try both, and use the union.
+Possibly emit a deprecation warning for artifacts located via Maven scheme that are not also found via ivy scheme.
+* If we find a conventional 'sources' configuration that doesn't declare any artifacts, does that indicate "no artifacts"?
+Or do we still try the maven scheme in this case? (ie is missing configuration different from empty configuration?)
+* Should we fail resolution for an artifact that is declared in an ivy configuration but cannot be downloaded?
+Is this different from the maven scheme, where the artifact may or may not actually exist?

 ## Story: Source and Javadoc artifacts are exposed for a local Java component